manjavacas/cloudy/README.md

     The main options to edit are:

     - `INSTANCE_NAME` and `BUCKET_NAME`: identifiers for the created instances and bucket.
-    - `GITHUB_USER`: your GitHub user, needed for downloading the repository.
-    - ``REPO_URL`: repository to clone.
+    - `REPO_URL`: the repository to clone.
 This is where the code you want to execute is located.
     - `SCRIPT_PATH` and `SCRIPT_ARGS`: path to the Python script you want to execute in the repository, along with its input arguments.
     - `DEPENDENCIES`: dependencies required to run the Python script.
     - `SERVICE_ACCOUNT`: GCP service account to be used.
 It must have the necessary permissions.